Belgium Energy Information

 CO2 Fuel Combustion/CO2 Emissions

 The policies to fight Climate Change are defined at the federal level, while the implementation is split between the State and the regions: each region has its own climate plan and target.
-The National Climate Commission (NCC) controls the implementation of the National Climate Plan, although the 2013-2020 plan has not yet been released because of effort-sharing issues between the State and the regions (the last National Climate Plan was issued in 2009).
+The National Climate Commission (NCC) controls the implementation of the National Climate Plan.

 Secured payment by